bohaigt86/coursera-angularjs/README.md

   </div>
   ```

-  If we add use a ng-model directive, AngularJS will set up a watcher as well.
+  If we use a ng-model directive, AngularJS will set up a watcher as well.

   ```html
   <div ng-controller="myController">